SamirNabadov/heketi-glusterfs-cluster/README.md

 ================================

-Install & Configure Glusterfs & Heketi Cluster for dynamic provisioning Kubernetes
+Install and Configure Glusterfs & Heketi Cluster for dynamic provisioning Kubernetes